NicoHood/SecureLoader/Readme.md

 As a developer I like to play with open source devices.
 The user should also be able to make use of the bootloader.
 It does not lower the security, if the user carefully checks the firmware checksum on the PC.
 This needs to be integrated (forced) into the flashing tool.

 ### TODO
-TODO write Firmware Identifier etc capital/idential TODO write headlines capital
+ * TODO write Firmware Identifier etc capital/idential
+ * TODO write headlines capital
-TODO check integrity and authenticity words if they match TODO numbe the section, to make it more clear what sub headline is for what topic.
+ * TODO check integrity and authenticity words if they match
+ * TODO numbe the section, to make it more clear what sub headline is for what topic.
+ * TODO add a lot of links
  * Add minimum RAM requirement if the bootloader is finished.